 The Newberry College Loan Repayment Promise

 A great liberal arts education is one of the smartest investments you'll ever make in yourself, but we understand that student loan debt is a big concern.
-The Newberry College Loan Repayment Promise can help put your mind at ease.
+The Newberry College Loan Repayment Promise can help put your mind at ease and we're the first institution in South Carolina to offer this innovative program.

 With the Loan Repayment Promise, we're investing in YOU!
 We're so confident in the value of a Newberry College education, that we've taken a bold step to ensure that worries about student loan debt won't stand in the way of your future success.